-What is the cost to see a counsellor?
+What is the cost to see a Registered Clinical Counsellor?

 - During the first session, we review confidentiality, discuss your reasons for counselling and set up a mutual treatment plan tailored to your needs.

 - For couples/families, each individual has a full or part session alone, and after the individual concerns are brought up and discussed, a joint session is conducted.